How To Stay Calm For Dance Competitions

-Your instructor will have more helpful advice as you prepare for your upcoming Fred Astaire dance competition.
-It’s hard work, but it is fun work.
+Your dance instructor will have more helpful advice as you prepare for your upcoming Fred Astaire Dance Studios dance competition.
+It’s hard work, but it is inspiring, confidence-building, fun work too!
 To quote Fred Astaire himself: “It takes time to get a dance right, to create something memorable.”

 Whether you’re interested in jumping into the wonderful world of ballroom dance, or just getting your feet wet – get started today by getting in touch with us, at Fred Astaire Dance Studios.